grahamjenson/ger/README.md

 2. `actions` is an object where the keys are actions names, and the values are action weights that represent the importance of the action
 3. `minimum_history_required` is the minimum amount of events a person has to have to even bother generating recommendations.
 It is good to stop low confidence recommendations being generated.
-4. `history_search_size` the amount of events in the past that are used to search for similar people.
+4. `neighbourhood_search_size` the amount of events in the past that are used to search for the neighborhood.
 This value has the highest impact on performance but past a certain point has no (or negative) impact on recommendations.
+5. `similarity_search_size` is the amount of events in the history used to calculate the similarity between things or people.
 5. `neighbourhood_size` the number of similar people (or things) that are searched for.
 This value has a significant performance impact, and increasing it past a point will also gain diminishing returns.
 6. `recommendations_per_neighbour` the number of recommendations each similar person can offer.
 This is to stop a situation where a single highly similar person provides all recommendations.
 7. `filter_previous_actions` it removes recommendations that the person being recommended already has in their history.
 For example, if a person has already liked `xmen`, then if `filter_previous_actions` is `["liked"]` they will not be recommended `xmen`.